RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 Retaining the remaining outliers allows the model to better capture real-world booking behavior.
 Additionally, models such as Decision Trees are inherently robust to outliers, making them well-suited to handle this type of variability without distortion.For these reasons, outliers were preserved as part of the training data.

-**My interpretation:**
-- High lead times may correspond to early-planned group or seasonal reservations.
-- Extreme price values could reflect peak-season rates or luxury room types.
-- Multiple special requests or prior cancellations could indicate loyal but demanding customers.
-- Outlier counts in previous bookings may come from frequent guests or business travelers

 <div style="display: flex; justify-content: center; gap: 20px;">

   <img src="https://github.com/user-attachments/assets/4f263720-86ef-4bc5-a6da-a206b068dd24" width="500"/>